Dan Castellaneta: Further career

 In 2000, he won an Annie Award for his portrayal of the Postman in the animated Christmas television special Olive, the Other Reindeer.
 In 2006, he appeared in Jeff Garlin's independent film I Want Someone to Eat Cheese With along with several other Second City alumni.

 On February 22, 2000, his first music CD Two Lips was published.
 It was followed on April 23, 2002, by his first comedy CD, I Am Not Homer, in which he and his wife perform several comedy skits.
 The majority of the sketches had been written and performed before the CD was recorded, and Castellaneta thought that it would be a good idea to preserve them "since [he and Lacusta] don't perform them much anymore."

 Some came from their sketch series on a local radio station in Chicago and had to be lengthened from the "two-minute bits" that they were originally, while several others were stage sketches performed in a comedy club in Santa Monica.
 Additionally, "Citizen Kane", a sketch in which two people discuss the film Citizen Kane with different meanings, was something the pair had performed at an art gallery.
 Castellaneta noted that "we already knew that these skits were funny, [but] some of them we polished and tightened."
 The skits were principally written by improvising from a basic point, transcribing the results, and then editing them to the finished scene.
 Castellaneta chose the title I Am Not Homer as a parody of Leonard Nimoy's famous first autobiography, I Am Not Spock, as well as to show that most of the comedy featured "is not the typical Homer comedy."

 Alongside his television and film work, Castellaneta has appeared in a number of theatrical productions.
 In 1992, he starred in Deb & Dan's Show alongside his wife.
 In 1995, Castellaneta started writing Where Did Vincent van Gogh?, a one man play in which he portrays a dozen different characters, including artist Vincent van Gogh.
 He first officially performed the play at the ACME Comedy Theatre in Los Angeles in 1999.
 In 2007, he appeared in The Bicycle Men at King's Head Theatre in London.

 Castellaneta hosted the final of New York comedy show Thrills and Spills on December 31, 2015.
 The final was held in Montgomery, Alabama.

 Personal life

 In 1987, Castellaneta married writer and actress Deb Lacusta, whom he had met at an improv class in Chicago.
 They divide their time between Los Angeles and Santa Barbara, California.

 Castellaneta is a vegetarian and does not drink alcohol.
-He enjoys exercising regularly.